miguelitos-stuff/cnn-condition-monitoring-images/README.md

 represent the location of sensor 3 to sensor 10. </figcaption>
 </figure>

-The following figures consist of the different data images
+The following figures consist of the different data images:

 AMED Sensor 3 performance | FRED Sensor 3 performance
 --- | ---